CC Sabathia

-Sabathia made his major league debut with the Indians in 2001 and placed second in the 2001 AL Rookie of the Year voting behind 2001 AL MVP Ichiro Suzuki.
+Sabathia made his major league debut with the Cleveland Indians in 2001 and placed second in the American League (AL) Rookie of the Year Award voting, behind the year's AL Most Valuable Player, Ichiro Suzuki.
 Sabathia played the first seven and a half seasons of his career with the Indians, with whom he won the 2007 Cy Young Award.
 He led the Indians to the 2007 AL Central Division title and their first postseason berth since his rookie year.
-Following a trade, Sabathia played the second half of the 2008 MLB season with the Milwaukee Brewers, helping them make the playoffs for the first time in 26 years.
+Following a trade, Sabathia played the second half of the 2008 season with the Milwaukee Brewers, helping them make the playoffs for the first time in 26 years.

-In the 2008 offseason, Sabathia signed with the New York Yankees for seven years and $161 million; at the time, this was the largest contract ever signed by a pitcher.
-With the Yankees, Sabathia led all of Major League Baseball in wins in both 2009 and 2010 and won a World Series ring in 2009.
-He was also voted the 2009 American League Championship Series Most Valuable Player.
-After mid-career struggles attributed to lost fastball velocity, chronic knee injuries, and alcoholism, Sabathia again found success in the late 2010s after reinventing himself as a control pitcher.
-In February 2019, he announced that 2019 would be his final season as a professional baseball player.
+In the 2008 offseason, Sabathia signed a seven-year, $161 million contract with the New York Yankees; at the time, it was the largest contract ever signed by a pitcher.
+With the Yankees, Sabathia led all of MLB in wins in both 2009 and 2010 and won a World Series championship in 2009.
+He was also voted the 2009 AL Championship Series Most Valuable Player.
+After mid-career struggles attributed to lost fastball velocity, chronic knee injuries, and alcoholism, Sabathia again found success in the late 2010s after reinventing himself as a control pitcher before retiring after the 2019 season.